WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

 will be accessible at `ibs.new_plugin_function('test')` and will return the value `test for testdb_identification` when executed if the database's containing folder is named `testdb_identification`.

 ### Database Structure
-An WBIA database, at it's core, is simply a folder on the local file system.
+A WBIA database, at its core, is simply a folder on the local file system.
 WBIA uses SQLite3 and static folders for all of its database and asset storage and has the following structure:

 ```
 wbia_database_folder/